-The main event HQ will be within the Peterborough Arena and Showground, although the route for the races extends to include many Cambridgeshire communities.
+The main event HQ will be within the East of England Arena and Showground, although the route for the races extends to include many Cambridgeshire communities.

-Peterborough Arena and Showground offer a central location with a great deal of outdoor space; it is also close to the Peterborough City Centre, bus station and train station and will therefore encourage visitors to make the most of other attractions throughout Cambridgeshire including restaurants and bars, as well as local activities and events.
+East of England Arena and Showground offers a central location with a large amount of outdoor space available; it is also close to the Peterborough City Centre, bus station and train station and will therefore encourage visitors to make the most of other attractions throughout Cambridgeshire including restaurants and bars, as well as local activities and events.

-The races between them travel through many towns and villages in the area – Folksworth, Morbourne, Alconbury Weston, Upwood, Ramsey St Marys, Pondersbridge, Whittlesey, Farcet, Yaxley, amongst many smaller areas - maximising the opportunities for tourists and participants to view our breath-taking scenery.
+Some of the events take part on routes outside of the Arena, travelling through many towns and villages in the area, such as Folksworth, Morbourne, Alconbury Weston, Upwood, Ramsey St Marys, Pondersbridge, Whittlesey, Farcet, Yaxley, amongst many smaller areas.
+Incorporating so many towns and villages allows us to maximise the opportunities for tourists and participants to view our breath-taking scenery.

 Who is organising the event?

-The event is being organised by cycling specialists Golazo Cycling.
+The event is being organised by cycling specialists Golazo Cycling Ltd.

 What are the benefits of the Tour of Cambridgeshire to Cambridgeshire?